matoanbach/RHCSA/Sample Exams/largeone.md

 51. On rhcsa1, set SELinux type shadow_t on a new file testfile1 in /usr and ensure that the context is not affected by a SELinux relabeling.

 52. On rhcsa1, flip the value of the Boolean nfs_export_all_rw persistently.

+53. On rhcsa1, configure journald to store messages permanently under /var/log/journal and fall back to memory-only option if /var/log/journal directory does not exist or has permission/access issues.